Client results

 I came into coaching having already spent years working on anxiety, shame, and perfectionism.
 I was not someone who needed convincing that I had issues worth addressing.

-And yet I felt extremely jumbled all the time.
-I was stuck in decision paralysis and rumination.
-I was terrified, not from feedback I’d ever actually received, but preemptively, of being seen as incompetent or unreliable.
 I’d tackle large projects completely alone rather than ask for help, because asking felt like admitting something.
 After any difficult moment at work, I couldn't stop going over it.
 I'd been naming the same patterns for years.
 I just couldn't stop running them.

 What I didn’t expect: this got to the underpinnings